Roxie-32/laravel-notifications/README.md

     Route::get('/mark-as-read', [App\Http\Controllers\DepositController::class,'markAsRead'])->name('mark-as-read');
 ```

-You will be updating the *resources\views\layouts\app.blade.php* with a few changes for this feature.
+You will update the *resources\views\layouts\app.blade.php* with a few changes for this feature.
-Firstly,  include this CDN link to [font-awesome](https://cdnjs.com/libraries/font-awesome) in the blade file to enable you use the bell icon.
+Firstly,  include this CDN link to [font-awesome](https://cdnjs.com/libraries/font-awesome) in the blade file to enable you to use the bell icon.

 ```php
     <link rel="stylesheet" href="https://cdnjs.cloudflare.com/ajax/libs/font-awesome/6.2.0/css/all.min.css" integrity="sha512-xh6O/CkQoPOWDdYTDqeRdPCVd1SpvCA9XXcUnZS2FmJNp1coAFzvtCN9BmamE+4aHK8yyUHUSCcJHgXloTyT2A==" crossorigin="anonymous" referrerpolicy="no-referrer" />
 ```

-Now, add this example before the fullname and logout dropdown, immediately after the `else` statement.
+Now, add this example before the full name and logout dropdown immediately after the `else` statement.

 ```php
                                <li class="nav-item dropdown">